beheh/sulphur/README.md

 [![Build Status](https://travis-ci.org/beheh/sulphur.svg?branch=master)](https://travis-ci.org/beheh/sulphur)
 [![License](https://img.shields.io/packagist/l/beheh/sulphur.svg)](https://packagist.org/packages/beheh/sulphur)

-A self-contained library to parse and filter data from the Clonk masterserver protocol, as used in the games Clonk Rage (http://clonk.de) and OpenClonk (http://openclonk.org).
+A full library to parse and filter data from the Clonk masterserver protocol, as used in the games Clonk Rage (http://clonk.de) and OpenClonk (http://openclonk.org).

-This library was created by Benedict Etzel <developer@beheh.de> and is licensed under the ISC license.
+This library was created by Benedict Etzel (developer@beheh.de) and is licensed under the ISC license.

 ## Installing